 Herb roasted potatoes

 You can freeze herbs in ice-cube trays.
-Make sure you add either olive oil or melted butter.
+Make sure you add either olive oil or melted butter to the leftover ingredients.

 Sauce for chicken